405-line television system: Experimental colour transmissions

+Co-existence with 625-line broadcasts

 In 1964, the BBC launched its BBC2 service on UHF using only a 625-line system, which older sets could not receive.
 For several years BBC1 and ITV transmitted using the 405-line and BBC2 with the 625-line standard; the only way to receive them all was to use a complex "dual-standard" 405- and 625-line, VHF and UHF, receiver.
-The introduction of colour on BBC2 in 1967 necessitated an even more complex dual-standard set to receive all three channels.
+The introduction of colour on BBC2 in 1967 necessitated an even more complex dual-standard set to receive all three channels with BBC2 in colour.
+Over time in 1968 and 1969, the different ITV regional channels and BBC1 switched over to broadcasting on the 625-line as well as the 405-line, a process which once completed meant that only 625-lines were necessary to receive all channels, with dual standard receivers no longer necessary.

-In November 1969 BBC1 and ITV also started broadcasting in 625-line PAL colour on UHF.
-Their programming was now entirely produced using the new standard, and thus the 405-line broadcasts served only as a rebroadcast in monochrome for people who did not have the newer receivers.
-Thereafter, receivers were of a simpler single standard design which could not receive the legacy 405-line transmissions.
+In November 1969, BBC1 and ITV started broadcasting in 625-line PAL colour on UHF.
+Their programming was now entirely produced using the new 625-line standard, and thus the 405-line broadcasts served only as a rebroadcast in monochrome for people who did not have the newer receivers and who could only receive BBC1 and ITV.
+This situation continued up to 3–4 January 1985, with 405-line VHF receivers only being able to pick up BBC1 and ITV regionals, and in monochrome only, while 625-line UHF receivers could also receive BBC2 and Channel 4/S4C in addition to BBC1 and ITV, and in either colour or monochrome.

+Switchover

 One reason for the long switchover period was the difficulty in matching the coverage level of the new UHF 625-line service with the very high level of geographic coverage achieved with the 405-line VHF service.

 The last 405-line transmissions were seen on 4 January 1985 in Scotland; they had been officially shut down one day earlier in the rest of the UK (although they were actually switched off at various points the next day).
 This left only the UHF PAL system in operation in the UK.
 The frequencies used by the 405-line system were initially left empty, but were later sold off; they are now used for other purposes, including DAB and trunked PMR commercial two-way radio systems.

 Ireland

-Ireland's use of the 405-line system began in 1961, with the launch of Telefís Éireann, but only extended to two main transmitters and their five relays, serving the east and north of the country.
+Ireland's use of the 405-line system began in 1961 (officially 31st of December 1961), with the launch of Telefís Éireann, but only extended to two main transmitters and their five relays, serving the east and north of the country.
 This was because many people in these areas already had 405-line sets for receiving UK broadcasts from Wales or Northern Ireland.
 Telefís Éireann's primary standard was 625-line; it began using this in the summer of 1962, more than two years before the UK had any 625-line channels.

+The last 405 line transmitters in the UK and Ireland were shut down in 1985.